Wolfram Language Paclet Repository

 Contributed by: Daniele Gregori

-This paclet aims to provide various functions for systematically producing numbers with generic features: - rational, algebraic, transcendental or complex; - expressed in terms of constants, special functions or equations; - constrained by bounds, steps or complexity.
+This paclet aims to provide various functions for systematically producing numbers with generic features.

 To install this paclet in your Wolfram Language environment,